-5. Passes
+6. Passes

 a.
 HALL PASS.
 During direct instruction and test periods, the hall pass is to be used only in emergency situations.
-A student may use the hall pass once per week.
 Only one student may be out of the classroom at a time.
 Always make sure you have permission to use the pass; usage will have a negative impact on CTF ("extra credit").